 These potent menin inhibitors were tested for their activity and selectivity in a 4-day cell growth inhibition assay in MV4;11 (MLL-AF4) and HL-60 (no MLL fusion) cell lines and the resulting data are summarized in Table 1.
-Compounds 4, 5 and 6 achieve IC ${50}$ values of 0.83, 0.20, and 0.16 μM , respectively, in the MV4;11 cell line.
-Significantly, these three compounds have IC ${50}$ values of $>10~\mu \text{M}$ in the HL-60 cell line, demonstrating excellent cellular selectivity for MLL leukemia.
+Compounds 4, 5 and 6 achieve IC50 values of 0.83, 0.20, and 0.16 $\mu$ M, respectively, in the MV4;11 cell line.
+Significantly, these three compounds have IC50 values of > 10 $\mu$ M in the HL-60 cell line, demonstrating excellent cellular selectivity for MLL Leukemia.

-Although compounds 5 and 6 bind to menin with very high affinities ($K_i < 1$ nm), they achieve only submicromolar IC50 values in the MV4;11 cell line carrying an MLL fusion.

-Since irreversible inhibitors can achieve enhanced target inhibition over reversible inhibitors, ^[6] we next explored the possibility of designing covalent, irreversible menin inhibitors based upon the potent reversible inhibitor 6.
+Although compounds 5 and 6 bind to menin with very high affinities ( $K_i$ < 1 nM), they achieve only submicromolar IC50 values in the MV4;11 cell line carrying the MLL fusion.
+Since irreversible inhibitors can achieve enhanced target inhibition over reversible inhibitors[6], we next explored the possibility of designing covalent, irreversible menin inhibitors based upon the potent reversible inhibitor 6.

 Analysis of the co-crystal structure of the MIV-6/menin complex shows that the Cys329 residue in menin is close to the inhibitor and may be used for the design of covalent menin inhibitors.
-Our modeled structure of $\bf 6$ in a complex with menin shows that the terminal nitrile group of $\bf 6$ is the closest to the sulfur atom of Cys329 but is still 6.7 Å away, suggesting that the nitrile group needs to be extended to form a covalent bond with Cys329 (Supporting Information, Figure S1a).
-We thus replaced the nitrile group in $\bf 6$ with a cyclobutylsulfonyl group, yielding $\bf 7$.
-Modeling suggests that the sulfonyl group can maintain the hydrogen bond with the indole group of Trp341 and the cyclobutyl moiety lodges in the surface hydrophobic pocket formed by Cys329, Val367, Val371, and Trp341 (Supporting Information, Figure S1b).
-Indeed, $\bf 7$ binds to menin with an IC50 value of 7 nm (K_i <
+Our modeled structure of $\bf 6$ in a complex with menin shows that the terminal nitrile group of $\bf 6$ is the closest to the sulfur atom of Cys329 but is still 6.7 Å away, suggesting that the nitrile group needs to be extended in order to form a covalent bond with Cys329 (Supplementary Information - SI - Figure S1a).
+We thus replaced the nitrile group in $\bf 6$ with a cyclobutylsulfonyl group, yielding $\bf 7$ .
+Modeling suggests that the sulfonyl group can maintain the hydrogen bond with the indole group of Trp321 and the cyclobutyl moiety lodges in the surface hydrophobic pocket formed by Cys329, Val367, Val371 and Trp341 (SI Figure S1b).
+Indeed, $\bf 7$ binds to menin with an IC50 value of $\bf 7$ nM ( $\bf K_i$ < 1 nM).